-While the term 'co-generated data' refers to the parties who had a share in the generation of data the term 'derived data' refers to the fact that data develops in a dynamic way and is often generated on the basis of other data.
-Only an exact copy of a particular set of data would count as the 'same' data, and even minor modifications would make a set of data a 'different' set of data.
-In these Principles, 'derived data' means any data which the relevant controller has generated by processing other data, i.e. by modifying, reducing, extrapolating other data or drawing inferences from other data.
-Given that there are many different ways in which data can be generated on the basis of other data and that it is so difficult to draw a clear line and provide a coherent and complete set of classifications, these Principles adopt a broad notion of 'derived'.
-In particular, they do not differentiate between 'derived' and 'inferred' data (i.e. data generated from other data with the help of external decision rules).
+While the term "co-generated data" refers to the parties who had a share in the generation of data, the term "derived data" refers to the fact that data develops in a dynamic way and is often generated on the basis of other data.
+Only an exact copy of a particular set of data would count as the "same" data, and even minor modifications would make a set of data a "different" set of data.
+In these Principles, "derived data" means any data that the relevant controller has generated by processing other data, i.e., by modifying, reducing, or extrapolating other data, or drawing inferences from other data.
+Given that there are many different ways in which data can be generated on the basis of other data, and that it is so difficult to draw a clear line and provide a coherent and complete set of classifications, these Principles adopt a broad notion of "derived."
+In particular, they do not differentiate between "derived" and "inferred" data (i.e., data generated from other data with the help of external decision rules).

-- 15. When opening a user account for an online game run by business G, users provide to G their name, email address and credit card data, and G collects all sorts of other user data, such as about the user's gaming behavior, typing pace etc. G then re-structures the data, fills gaps in the data and infers, with the help of algorithms and other knowledge not contained in the collected data, new information from the observed data, e.g. predictions about a party's disposition to suffer from depression.
-The restructured data, the completed data as well as the data inferred all count as derived data. - e.
-'Data contracts', 'data rights' and 'data activities'.
-These Principles are about data contracts and data rights, so these two terms are important for the proper understanding of the Principles.
+15. When opening a user account for an online game run by business G, users provide to G their name, email address, and credit card data, and G collects all sorts of other user data, such as about the user's gaming behavior, typing pace, etc. G then restructures the data, fills gaps in the data, and infers, with the help of algorithms and other knowledge not contained in the collected data, new information from the user data, e.g., predictions about a party's disposition to suffer from depression.
+The restructured data, the completed data, and the data on potential depression all count as derived data.

+e.
+"Data contracts," "data rights," and "data activities."
+These Principles are about data contracts and data rights, so these two terms are important for the proper understanding of these Principles.
 Both terms are to be understood broadly.
-A 'data contract' is a contract the subject of which is data, either in the sense that data is the object of the transaction between two parties (i.e. the data is to be transferred, disclosed, otherwise shared etc.) or in the sense that one party promises to do something with regard to the data (i.e. the data is to be collected, processed, secured, etc.).
+A "data contract" is a contract the subject of which is data, either in the sense that data is the object of the transaction between two parties (i.e., the data is to be transferred, disclosed, otherwise shared, etc.) or in the sense that one party promises to do something with regard to the data (i.e., the data is to be collected, processed, secured, etc.).

-A 'data right' means a right against a controller of certain data that is specific to the nature of data as a non-rivalrous resource and that arise from the way the data is generated (see Principles 18 to 23), or from the law for reasons of public interest (see Principles 24 to 27).
-It may, in particular, be a right to access to or porting of this data, to correction of this data or desistance from data use, or, very exceptionally, to an economic share in profits derived from using the data.
-Data rights are, in a certain way, the data-specific corollary to the ownership rights we find in the tangible world or with regard to intellectual property.
+A "data right" means a right against a controller of certain data that is specific to the nature of data as a non-rivalrous resource and that arises from the way the data is generated (see Principles 18 to 23), or from the law for reasons of public interest (see Principles 24 to 27).
+It may, in particular, be a right to access to or porting of the data, to correction of the data or desistance from data use, or, very exceptionally, to an economic share in profits derived from using the data.
+Data rights are, in a certain way, the data-specific corollary to the ownership rights found in the tangible world or with regard to intellectual property.

-'Data activities' is a term referred to in various places in these Principles, in particular in Part IV with regard to affected third parties.
-It means any activities by a person with respect to data, such as collection, acquisition, control, processing and other activities including onward supply of data.
-The term is to be understood broadly, and as comprising activities of a factual (e.g. actually disclosing data to another party) as well as of a legal nature (e.g. making a contract with another party about access to data).
+"Data activities" is a term referred to in various places in these Principles, in particular in Part IV with regard to affected third parties.
+It means any activities by a person with respect to data, such as collection, acquisition, control, processing, and other activities, including onward supply of data.
+The term is to be understood broadly, and as comprising activities of a factual nature (e.g., actually disclosing data to another party) as well as of a legal nature (e.g., making a contract with another party about access to data).